alfin3/triton-kernel-opt/README.md

-# gpt2-kernel-opt
+# triton-kernel-opt
-Optimization and evaluation of CUDA kernels.
+Optimization and evaluation of Triton kernels.